WELCOME TO THE

 Another highlight of the evening were presentations by Bob Taradash from

 Patriots for Disabled Divers and Ed Moore – Founder of Veterans Fishing Adventure.
 "Having these non-profits represented was really great," said SFCC Chair Casey Whitmarsh.
-"The South Fairfax Chamber prides itself on being an advocate for local business and a supporter of the community."

 Networking at Fire Station 19